jadref/buffer_bci/README.md

 * C#, java, Python, c : support for accessing data and events
 * Octave : with Octave_java, support for accessing data and events.
 Support of processing of data.
 Graphics supportd depends on the graphics toolkit available, viz.
 Qthandles=full support, fltk=data visualization, gnuplot=no graphics.
 * Matlab : R>7.4, full support for accessing data and events, signal analysis, data visualization and GUI control.

+## Important Note:

+This is a *client-server architecture*.
+Thus to use any of the demos or run time you need at least:
+1) a server running (the 'buffer') and two clients:
+2) a data-acquisation client which interfaces with the hardware to send data to the server,
+3) an application client which does something with the received data, like showing it on the screen.

+Further different clients may be written in different programming languages and hence have different dependences.
+As a minimum many of the clients interfacing with signal measurement hardware are written in java (specificially: the MUSE and openBCI clients) hence you will need a working java run-time to use these devices.
+Further, most of the demonstration systems are written in Matlab/Octave, so you will need to install these systems to run these demos – though check the java, python and csharp directories for demonstrations written in those languages.

+## Installation

+Copy these directories somewhere on your local drive.

+Note: If using MATLAB/Octave and the .bat/.sh files do not work because the MATLAB/Octave executable is not found automatically then modify the path in the file `utilities/findMatlab.bat` (windows) or `utilities/findMatlab.sh` (Linux/MacOSX) to point to the executable location.

+Note2: For Linux there is a [Docker image]( https://github.com/dokterbob/docker-bci) which can be used to simply install buffer_bci and all it's dependencies directly

+Note3: *MacOS* to run the *.sh files from the finder you need to set them to open with the *Terminal* application (which is in the utilities sub-directory of applications).
+Set this by Control-clicking any .sh file and choosing 'Open With' then browse to the *Terminal* application and choose open all .sh files this way.

+## QuickStart

+Read the readme.txt file in either of the games, imaginedMovement, or matrixSpeller directories for instructions on how to startup and run those demos.
+(Note: all demos require Matlab/Octave_java+QtHandles to run correctly!)

+To run the games demo:

+1. Start the data Acquisation system.

+ If you have *no* EEG hardware, but just want to test:

+  1.2) start a buffer by running: `dataAcq/startBuffer.bat` or `dataAcq/startBuffer.sh`
+  1.2) start a *simulated* data source by running: `dataAcq/startSignalProxy.bat` or .sh

+ If you have EEG hardware connected then depending on the hardware:

+  1.1) start a buffer by running: `dataAcq/startBuffer.bat` or `buffer/startBuffer.sh`
+  1.2) start appropriate acquisition driver for your device:
+  		 TMSi Mobita([mobita]):       `dataAcq/startMobita.bat`  or  `dataAcq/startMobita.sh`
+       Emotiv Epoc:        `dataAcq/startEmotiv.bat`  or  `dataAcq/startEmotiv.sh`
+       Biosemi Active 2:   `dataAcq/startBiosemi.bat` or  `dataAcq/startBiosemi.sh`
+		 Interaxon Muse:     `dataAcq/startMuse.bat`    or  `dataAcq/startMuse.sh`

+Note: By default raw data is saved to:
+*  *MacOS/Linux*: `~/output/test/_YYMMDD_/_HHMM_/raw_buffer/0001`
+*  *Windows*: `C:\output\test\_YYMMDD_\_HHMM_\raw_buffer\0001`
+   where `_YYMMDD_` is the date in year/month/day format, `_HHMM_` is start time hour and minutes

+2. Start the Matlab/Octave based signal processing process by running: `games/startSigProcBuffer.bat` or .sh

+3. Start the Matlab/Octave based experiment control & stimulus presentation system by running : `games/runGame.bat` or runGame.sh

+4. Type in the subject name to the experiment control window, and then run through each of the experiment phases:

+  * Practice -- practice the task to be used in the BCI.
+Green arrows indicate target locations you should attend to by counting the white and red arrow 'flashes'

+  * Calibration -- get calibration data by attending as instructed for ~90seconds

+  * Classifier Training -- train a classifier using the calibration data.
+3 windows will pop-up showing: Per-class ERPs, per-class AUCs, and cross-validated classification performance.

+5. Select the game you would like to play!

 ## Folder Structure